SugoiShades/StrokeEngine-Patterns/README.md

 ```
 Press ctrl + s to save this file, and then compile and flash your M5 Remote with the modified firmware.
 After that you should be ready to go!

+## How to create new patterns
+The official docs for Stroke Engine are here on the github repo for StrokeEngine itself [Pattern.md on Stroke Engine repo](https://github.com/theelims/StrokeEngine/blob/main/Pattern.md#contribute-a-pattern) at the contribute a pattern section.
+At a later date I'll paraphrase it elsewhere on this github repo as a "Stroke Engine for dummies" with some examples for specifc things you may want to do with it.